galatea-associates/fuse-starter-java/README.md

 - Provides reference implementations for various features using our best-practices
 - Provides a starting point for new galatea java projects

+Fuse is designed primarily to mock a securities settlement service, along with some other smaller service components.
+Settlements involve processing a trade request, and spawning relevant 'missions' that interact with various agents and counterparties to handle the delivery and receipt of securities and cash.
 This readme will contain an index to features and their location in code.

 ## Getting Started